uviclibraries/taguette/cloud-analysis.md

 17. Click **Generate** once more to apply your changes.
 (Tip: If you don’t like the layout or arrangement, simply click Generate again to try a different variation.)

-**Pivot tables to Visualize all coded text (not just tag/code names): this will create a Word Cloud from Full Coded Content**
+**Using Pivot tables to Visualize all coded text (not just tag/code names)** This will create a Word Cloud from Full Coded Content

 18. Return to Excel file and select the **Content** column (usually cell D1).